Wakoma/Lokal/README.md

 ## What is it?

-Lokal is a platform comprised of customizable open source software and services that enable communities and organizations to create, consume and communicate offline, or online where there is connectivity.
+Lokal is a platform comprised of customizable open source software and services that enable communities and organizations to create, consume and communicate offline, or online if a connectivity to the internet is provided.
 Lokal can run on most servers, whether it’s a Raspberry Pi, a [nimble](https://wakoma.co/nimble), or a virtual private server.

 ## Hasn’t something like this been built before?